chenbk85/dzenstat/README.md

 <code>src/modules.h</code> contains an array that, for each module, holds the
-corresponding function to be called to initialise the module; dzenstat will arrange them in the same order (except date and time; they are currently hardcoded in the <code>display()</code> function, but will hopefully get exported to a module, too).
+corresponding function to be called to initialise the module; dzenstat will arrange them in the same order.

 To configure the modules, <code>src/config</code> holds a bunch of header files that contain variables to customise the behaviour of the modules.